JyothiPavuluri/M3_Wiper-Control-System_UTIL/4_Test_Plans/README.md

 |LLT3| Check for All LED's OFF | on next press of the user input |All LED's shall OFF |All LED's OFF |✔|
 |LLT4|Check for Ignition at LOCK |user button is pressed for 2Secs| Red Led is OFF | Red Led is OFF |✔|

+# The Test Plan Of The Project Is:
+* To know the importance of the project.
+* The working conditions of the project.
+* The working principle and architecture of sensors.
+* The microcontroller chip.
+* The sensors interfacing with the microcontroller.